-Our school is located in the outskirts of the city, shadowed by the iconic, futuristic high rises, in a district called Kangqiao.
+Our school is located in the outskirts of the city, shadowed by the iconic, futuristic high rises, in a district called Kangqiao in Pudong.
 It’s not as exciting of an area as Puxi (the other side of the river), but it’s quite photogenic, and provides a glimpse of what life used to be like in this thriving metropolis.

 The walls are dilapidated and decaying, and homes are mostly made of crumbling cement.
 When you’re not behind a lens, the monotone gray can seem depressing.
 But somehow the drabness becomes the perfect backdrop for portraits, and to show the reality of life in Shanghai.